Zile995/booster-um/config/CONFIG.md

 * `colors` colors the output of the booster-um.
 If it is not specified, its value is set to `true`

 * `efistub` manages EFI entries.
 If enabled, `booster-um` will create a new EFI entry.
 If it is not specified, its value is set to `false`

+* `microcode` manages the inclusion of the microcode images (intel-ucode and amd-ucode).
+If it is not specified, its value is set to `true`

 * `low_memory` is an option that prevents high memory usage, especially when fallback images are generated.
 Instead of generating initramfs in parallel, booster-um will generate initramfs one by one.
 This is certainly slower, but takes up less memory.
 If it is not specified, its value is set to `false`